hoj201/hoj201.github.io/_drafts/cd_finance_p2.md

  - Typically there are multiple contracts floating around for some trades, and zero contracts floating around for others.

 ### Non-zero sum?
-By construction, $$d^2 \alpha = 0$$.
-However, this would suggest a zero-growth economy.
-However, the economy is always growing or shrinking.
-No idea how to fix this.
+By construction, $$d^2 \alpha = 0$$, and this equation jives with a zero-growth economy.
+However, the economy is typically not zero-growth.
+It's almost always growing or shrinking.
+Moreover, the presence of two-forms for representing profits/loss tickles the physicist in me, and makes me think about fluxes and divergence.
+Perhaps the way to think about growing/shrinking economies is to think about breaking some no-divergence criterion.
+Not sure if this is the right track, and I'd rather just open the floor for discussion.
 If you've got an idea, I'd love to hear it.
-Jot it in the comments section, please!
+Jot it in the comments section!

 ### Weighted networks and electronic trading
  I think the links in the network should not be one-forms, but more like a distribution of one-forms.
 Prices are not fixed, and many quantitative theories of finance view them as random variables.
 I just complete a three part post where probability theory was given a category, and the morphisms were posteriors.
 Can that machinery be imported here?...
 Sort of...
 I think.
 I jotted some stuff down and found that Bayes theorem actually manifests as $$d\alpha = 0$$.
 Thus, we end up in a no-arbitrage economy if we force our posteriors to follow Bayes theorem (which we should if we want to be self-consistent).
 Making money off this entails watching price fluctuations, and noting discrepancies between the contracts issued and the contracts you'd expect issued from your posteriors.
 My guess is that this is roughly what electronic trading at medium length time-scales involves.

-### Monopoles, trade barriers, and the shape of the market
+### Conclusion: the quest for monopoles
 In this formalism I have been assuming the economy is fully connected.
 Geometrically speaking, this means the economy is a an $$n$$-dimensional simplex for some large $$n$$.
 This is the simplest possible shape we could expect.
 However, trade barriers will remove some of the links in the network, and the resulting trade network might take on a more interesting shape, perhaps one with holes.
 Once you have a hole, the poincare lemma is only local.
 It is then possible to have an economy where $$d\alpha = 0$$, but where there exists a loop $$\gamma$$ that posses an arbitrage opportunity.
 Getting rid of such an arbitrage might be impossible due to topological obstructions (the trade barriers).

 An analogous question arose in the physics community back in 1931, when Dirac wrote a quantum theory of magnetic charge.
 There is a geometric way of writing down Maxwell's equations using (modest generalizations of) differential forms and one of the equations takes the form $$d\alpha = 0$$.
 Dirac found that if there exists a magnetic monopole in the universe, then the charge of all particles would become quantized.
-Such a magnetic monopole would correspond to a hole of sorts, and the charge would manifest by integration of a differential form around this hold.
+Such a magnetic monopole would correspond to a hole of sorts, and the charge would manifest by integration of a differential form around this hole.
 To date, magnetic monopoles have eluded us, but the theory is consistent with reality (charge is quantized).
-To the best of our knowledge, they are out there.
+To the best of our knowledge, magnetic monopoles are out there.

 Finding an arbitrage is analogous (and mathematically identical) to finding a magnetic monopole somewhere in the universe.
 Such a loop would make one person massively wealthy until the trade barriers are removed, and the market is able to clamp down on this exploit.
 Nonetheless, I've never heard of such a tactic.